 What is estimated tax?

-Estimated taxes cover things like self-employment and income taxes.
+The estimated tax pays for things like self-employment and income taxes.

 - Taxable alimony